 - Increases regional and state water supply reliability through groundwater storage and conjunctive use

-- Provides up to 50,000 acre feet per year of recycled water to irrigate up to 16,000 acres of agricultural lands
+- Provides up to 50,000 acre feet per year of recycled water to irrigate more than 16,000 acres of agricultural lands

 - Improves water quality by restoring groundwater levels and increasing in-stream flows in the Cosumnes River

-- Restores depleted groundwater levels up to 35 feet within 15 years and helps achieve compliance with the Sustainable Groundwater Management Act (SGMA)
+- Restores depleted groundwater levels up to 35 feet within 15 years and helps advance the goal of basin sustainability under the Sustainable Groundwater Management Act (SGMA)

-- Supports and increases riparian and wetland conditions on over 5,000 acres
+- Supports and increases riparian and wetland habitat on over 5,000 acres

 - Supports a variety of threatened species, such as Swainson’s Hawk, Sandhill Cranes and Giant Garter Snake